Three Business Intelligence Best Practices for 2023

 No matter your industry or size, your business has a unique set of needs, goals, and objectives that directly affect decisions and long-term strategies.
 The same is true for your BI and analytics department.
 However, it’s not enough to integrate these goals into your high-level BI strategy or discuss them in executive board meetings.

-If your frontline employees and mid-level managers don’t have a clear understanding of your needs and goals, you’re not likely to make considerable progress toward them — or enact impactful change across your organization.
+If your frontline employees and mid-level managers don’t clearly understand your needs and goals, you’re not likely to make considerable progress toward them or enact impactful change across your organization.

 Along with defining clear goals for your BI practice, you should invest in training, education, and open dialogue with your entire organization to ensure everyone understands your objectives, as well as their role in supporting them through their day-to-day activities.